jglouis/AL4T_2022/Readme.md

 The `basics` module uses the `application` gradle plugin.
 Running is done by running the `run` task, like so `./gradlew :basics:run`

+## `solid` modules

+This module illustrates basic SOLID principles violations with their corresponding solutions.